MonicaG/MonicaG/README.md

 # Monica Granbois - @MonicaG
-I like to code and create hobby projects.
-In my professional life I am a DevOps specialist, but I also have a background in enterprise Java development.
+I am a DevOps specialist with the Province of BC.
+I also have a background in enterprise Java development.

-When not coding I like to read and have low key adventures (climbing, hiking, skiing, surfing).
+## What I am currently learning
+* ArgoCD
+* Helm
+* OpenShift

 ## Projects